 Network at a Professional Conference

-Organize, Chair, or Co-Chair a Session at a Professional Conference
+Organize a Panel at a Professional Conference

 Organize Departmental Professional Development Activities

-Departments and research centers on campus offer a variety of opportunities to participate in professional development activities.
-These include working groups, speaker series, and networking events run by graduate students or co-run by graduate students and faculty members.
+Departments and research centers on campus offer graduate students a variety of professional development activities.
+These include alumni panels, workshops, speaker series, and courses run by graduate students or co-run by graduate students and faculty members.
 Some units, such as the Center for Latin American Studies, provide funds to cover the costs of running these groups and events.

 Participate in Student-Organized Professional Development Events